N347MBEECH A36TC2025-03-09 NTSB Accident Report

 Analysis

 According to the pilot, during takeoff, he heard a loud “pop” and was unsure what it was.
-He pulled the throttle back and when he realized the cabin door had opened, he thought he pushed the throttle back forward (but was not sure).
-He noticed the airplane’s airspeed was not increasing and immediately looked for a place to land.
+He reduced engine power by pulling the throttle back, then realized the cabin door had opened.
+He thought that he subsequently pushed the throttle forward but was not sure.
+He noticed that the airplane’s airspeed was not increasing, and he immediately looked for a place to land.
 He was unable to recall anything that happened after that point.

-A passenger sitting in the rear seat behind the pilot stated that during takeoff, “as soon as the airplane left the ground,” the front door opened.
-The pilot contacted the air traffic control tower and requested to return.
-The front seat passenger was holding the door closed.
-The airplane turned left, started “shaking,” and she knew the airplane was going to crash at that point.
+According to the passenger who was seated in the middle row seat behind the pilot, as soon as the airplane left the ground, the front door opened.
+The pilot contacted the air traffic control tower and requested to return, and the right-front-seat passenger held the door closed.
+The airplane began to turn left and started “shaking” before it crashed.

 A security camera located at an apartment complex across the street from the airport captured the airplane departing the runway and turning left.
-The airplane’s wings were rocking left to right and the tail of the airplane was low.
-The airplane then impacted several cars in a parking lot.
+As the airplane lost altitude in the turn, the wings were rocking back and forth, and the tail was low.
+The airplane impacted the ground and continued into a parking lot, striking several cars.
+A postcrash fire consumed most of the airplane, including the cabin door.

 Data Source